Our verdict

 Who should buy the Mizuno Wave Horizon 6

-Because it's highly cushioned and protective, the sixth version of the Mizuno Wave Horizon deserves your attention if you want a:
+Because it's highly cushioned and protective, we believe that the sixth version of the Mizuno Wave Horizon deserves your attention if you want a:

 - supportive running shoe for daily training and recovery runs